 When you’re ready to update your accounts, simply choose which accounts to update using “Online Services.”
 This is possible on your smartphone or tablet as well.

 Another option is to use the “One Step Update” button.
-You can customize the settings for the One Step Update, determining which accounts and financial institutions you want included.
+You can customize the settings for the One Step Update, determining which accounts and financial institutions you want to be included.
 It’s also possible to automatically get stock quotes and headlines as part of the One Step Update.

 Step 4: Set Up Bills and Statements